Curriculum Master Business Informatics

 Learning Outcomes:

-Students place HR theories in the context of digitalisation and agility.
+Alumni place HR theories in the context of digitalisation and agility.
 They have the ability to formulate an HR strategy with a focus on digitalisation and agility and to translate this into operational HR measures.
-Based on the application of classic HR management instruments, their digital and agile design is known and applicable for the students.
+Based on the application of classic HR management instruments, their digital and agile design is known and applicable for the alumni.
 These instruments are placed in the context of the New Work approach.
-Furthermore, students have intercultural sensitivity and understanding for other cultures in and outside the company.
+Furthermore, alumni have intercultural sensitivity and understanding for other cultures in and outside the company.
 They have basic assessment, argumentation, reflection and analysis skills with regard to ethical or sustainable contexts.

 Superior module: